Start your free case review

 Whether these and other hazards that can cause a person to slip and fall were the result of a property owner’s negligence is often a complicated legal question, so anyone who has been hurt in this type of accident should be certain to have their case evaluated by an experienced lawyer.

-Liability for a Slip and Fall Accident in Portland
+Slip and Fall Accident in Portland

 - You were on the property lawfully.
 In order to have a valid claim against a property owner, the first thing that you’ll need to prove is that the property owner owed you a duty of care.
 This means that you must establish that you were on the property lawfully, as the only duty that a property owner owes to a trespasser is to refrain from causing wanton harm.
 If you were trespassing at the time of your slip and fall, you may have a difficult time holding the property owner liable for your damages.